irtf-spacerg/spacerg-materials/meetings/meetings.md

 ### Agenda
 * Introduction (7min) [Jörg] [slides](122-side/2025-03-122-side-intro.pdf)
 * Short talks for background (clarifying questions only)
-  * Juan Fraire: Models and Methods for Near-Earth and Deep Space Networking (7min) [slides](122-side/2025-03-122-side-Models-and-Methods.pdf)
+  * Juan Fraire: "Models and Methods for Near-Earth and Deep Space Networking" (7min) [slides](122-side/2025-03-122-side-Models-and-Methods.pdf)
-  * Ulrich Speidel: How fast can Starlink really be?
-A quick summary (7min)
+  * Ulrich Speidel: "How Fast can Starlink Really Be?
+A Quick Summary" (7min)
-  * Nishanth Sastry: LEOscope-A global measurement testbed for LEO Satellite Networks (7 min) [slides](122-side/2025-03-122-side-LEOScope.pdf)
+  * Nishanth Sastry: "LEOscope-A Global Measurement Testbed for LEO Satellite Networks" (7 min) [slides](122-side/2025-03-122-side-LEOScope.pdf)
 * Round table: Where would you see opportunities and gaps to explore in the RG?
 (20min) [all]
 * Charter discussion and next steps (10min) [all]